maralorn/nix-output-monitor/README.md

 * This program also makes assumptions like your nix-store is at "/nix/store".

 ### For human-readable log parsing mode:
-* nix-output-monitor receives most it's information from parsing nix-build output.
+* nix-output-monitor receives most its information from parsing nix-build output.
 The parser might be too strict or too loose for use cases I didn‘t think of.
 Then **the numbers displayed will be off**!
-* nix-build does not show info when a download or upload is finished, so we currently cannot differentiate between started and completed downloads.
+* nix-build does not show information when a download or upload is finished, so we currently cannot differentiate between started and completed downloads.
 * For completed build detection we assume that every derivation has an output called "out".